OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Hailstones turn the storm’s area of effect into difficult terrain until the end of your next turn.

-**_At Higher Levels._** When you cast this spell using a spell slot of 5th level or higher, the bludgeoning damage increases by 1d8 for each slot level above 4th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 5th level or higher, the bludgeoning damage increases by 1d8 for each slot level above 4th.

 ##### Identify